Home › Service directory › Beechdale ward (Calderdale)

 About the service

-The ward has 16 single rooms and four day areas for shorter-term treatment.
+The ward has 16 single bedrooms separated into male and female corridors , two shared lounge areas and designated male and female lounges, dining facilities and outdoor space.
 The unit also provides an occupational therapy service with therapeutic activities and physiotherapy with gym facilities.

 Why would someone choose the service?

-- Our facilities are modern, designed to promote privacy and dignity, and have recently been decorated.
-We also have a fully equipped gym and occupational therapy department for patients to use.
+Our facilities are modern and designed to promote privacy and dignity.
+We also have access to a fully equipped gym and occupational therapy department for patients to use.

-- We run creativity sessions that all service users can take part in and we hold regular exhibitions of work.
+We run activity sessions that all service users can take part in.

 Staff you may meet